Tie a palm bush for Palm Sunday . by Augarten Hotel Neustift

 In this article we would like to show you how to tie a palm bush.
 Binding the palm bushes for Palm Sunday is a very popular tradition here in Tyrol.

-Of course, home-baked palm pretzels also belong on the self-tied bush.
+Of course, home-baked palm pretzels are also part of the self-binding bush.

 What do you need to tie a palm bush?

-If you don’t have willow in your garden, please don’t cut branches from the forest, but buy them in shops instead.
+If you do not have willow in your garden, please do not cut off branches in the forest, but rather buy them commercially.
 The pastures are protected!

 In addition to the branches of the palm catkins, you will also need some branches of a box tree to make the bush nice and green.
 You will also need colorful fabric ribbons, crepe paper, splits and scissors.